Extreme Rules (2016): Preliminary matches

-The event opened with Luke Gallows and Karl Anderson facing The Usos in a Tornado tag match.
+The event opened with Luke Gallows and Karl Anderson facing The Usos (Jey Uso and Jimmy Uso) in a tornado tag team match.
 The match ended when Gallows and Anderson executed the Magic Killer on Jimmy Uso for the win.

 Next, Kalisto defended the United States Championship against Rusev.
 Rusev forced Kalisto to submit to the Accolade to win the title.

-After that, The New Day (Big E and Xavier Woods) defended the Tag Team Championship against The Vaudevillains (Aiden English and Simon Gotch).
+After that, The New Day (Big E and Xavier Woods) defended the WWE Tag Team Championship against The Vaudevillains (Aiden English and Simon Gotch).
 The referee missed non-participant Kofi Kingston interfering by executing Trouble in Paradise on Gotch, which led to Woods executing a Shining Wizard on Gotch for the pinfall.

 In the fourth match, The Miz defended the Intercontinental Championship in a Fatal Four-Way match against Cesaro, Kevin Owens, and Sami Zayn.
 The match started with Zayn immediately executing a Helluva Kick on Owens.
 In the middle of the match, Miz executed the Skull Crushing Finale on Cesaro for a near-fall.
 Cesaro applied the Sharpshooter on Miz, who submitted, but the referee did not see it as he was distracted by Maryse.
 Cesaro performed a Neutralizer on Owens, but Zayn broke up the pin.
 Owens performed a Pop-Up Powerbomb on Cesaro, but Miz broke up the pin and executed a Skull Crushing Finale on Owens outside the ring, and covered Cesaro which scored a near-fall.
 In the climax, Zayn executed a Helluva Kick on Cesaro, but Owens pulled Zayn out of the ring to break the pin.
 As Owens and Zayn brawled at ringside, Miz pinned Cesaro to retain the title.

 Next, Dean Ambrose faced Chris Jericho in the first-ever Asylum match.
 After Ambrose kicked out of a Codebreaker, he countered a second Codebreaker by dropping Jericho onto the thumbtacks, then followed up with "Dirty Deeds" onto the thumbtacks for the win.

-In the sixth match, Charlotte defended the Women's Championship against Natalya in a submission match.
-The match stipulations was Ric Flair was Banned From Ringside and that if Ric Flair appeared at ringside, Charlotte would have lost the title.
+In the sixth match, Charlotte defended the WWE Women's Championship against Natalya in a submission match.
+The match stipulation was that Ric Flair was banned from ringside and that if he appeared at ringside, Charlotte would have lost the title.
 The end of the match saw Natalya applying the Sharpshooter, when Ric Flair's music played and a figure resembling Flair appeared in the aisle.
 The figure turned out to be Dana Brooke masquerading as Ric Flair.
-A distracted Natalya broke the hold and was attacked by Charlotte, who applied the Figure Eight Leglock for the win.
+A distracted Natalya broke the hold and was attacked by Charlotte, who applied the Figure Eight Leglock to retain the title.